 Under Connect to a SharePoint site, click or tap an entry in the Recent sites list (or type or paste the URL for the site that you want to use), and then click or tap Go.

-Under Choose a list, select the check box for one or more tables that you want to use, and then click or tap Connect:
+Under Choose a list, select the check box for one or more lists that you want to use, and then click or tap Connect:

 The data sources are added to your app.

 To show data from any of these types of columns in a gallery, use the formula bar to set the Text property of one or more Label controls in that gallery:

 For a Choice or Lookup column, specify ThisItem.[ColumnName].Value to show data in that column.